jcpst/run-task/README.md

 You can get a lot done with [shelljs][1], which gives you cross-platform *nix tools.
 The great thing is you can use any modules you want with `run-task`.
-There is also world of excellent node modules that can help you get the functionality you need.
+There is a world of excellent node modules that can help you get the functionality you need.
 Checkout a curated list at [awesome-nodejs][2].

 ### Suggestions